Appearance

 The seer stone translation method was described in the Ensign by Elder Russell M. Nelson in 1993.
 Richard Lloyd Anderson published on it in 1977.
 The Friend children's magazine mentioned it in 1974.[6][7]

-Multiple First Vision accounts were published in BYU Studies (1969), the Improvement Era (1970), and the Ensign (1985, 1996).
-Joseph Smith's polygamy was discussed in the Improvement Era in 1946.[6]
+Multiple First Vision accounts appeared in BYU Studies (1969), the Improvement Era (1970), and the Ensign (1985, 1996).[8]

 "The Church hid its history" often means "I didn't know about it."
 The gap between those two things is real — but it isn't institutional conspiracy.